r-flores/Analysis-of-Hormones-and-the-Gut-Microbiome/README.md

                                nodeAttr = moduleColors[inModule])

 ```
-The files generated under Code/Results can noe be imported into cytoscape to create the complete network.
+The files generated under Code/Results can now be imported into cytoscape to create the complete network.
 Using Cytoscape we filtered under the gene Bcl6 to create induced subnetworks for genes co-expressed with Bcl6 which can be seen below
 ![](Images/ConvR_Male_Network.png)
 <br>